christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-05-09-bitbox-js.md

 That last point is what really gets me.
 All the code I write, I publish as open source.
 And when I write that code, I write it for the novice version of me 10 years ago.
 JavaScript has come so far, and I imagine it must be much more intimidating now then it was back then.
 TypeScript is just another hurdle for a novice developer to overcome.
 I want to reduce friction and help developers enter the cryptocurrency and open source spaces.
-That's one reason why I focus on simplicity of syntax and minimum dependencies.
+That's one reason why I focus on simplicity of syntax, good comments, and minimum dependencies.

 These are my opinions and experiences with TypeScript.
 I'm sure there is whole